 (The blog post was very controversial and generated a lot of dramatic fodder for conversation), but, in the end, after analyzing 1 million sites, Ahrefs emerged as the final winner.

 Like SEMrush, Ahrefs also delivers sold results when it comes to keyword research.

 What are its features like?

 Ahrefs offers a wide variety of tools.
-For example, it offers the classic competitive analysis an and keyword research as well as backlink research and content research.
+For example, it offers a classic competitive analysis and keyword research as well as backlink research and content research.

 Beyond this, it also allows users to track rankings and do web monitoring, as if that wasn’t enough.

 In terms of competitor analysis, Ahrefs allows you to dive into how your competitors are doing where search traffic is concerned.